 - Information provided to us by our clients in the course of a professional engagement.

-- Diversity and equal opportunity information volunteered by participants in certain KPMG professional empowerment programs, like Future Diversity Leaders, Managing Career Life Choices, Leadership essentials, Abilities in Motion and Pride 15.
+- Diversity and inclusion information volunteered by participants in certain KPMG professional empowerment programs.

-- Location-based data.
-We may process geographical locations you enter when seeking an office near you or when you engage in certain Activities, such as the use of certain apps.
+- Location-based information.
+We may collect or process geographical locations you enter when seeking an office near you or when you engage in certain Activities, such as the use of certain apps.

-We aspire to be transparent when we collect and use your personal data and tell you why we need it, which typically includes reasons such as the following and others listed in our Privacy Statement:
+We aspire to be transparent when we collect and use your personal information and tell you why we need it, which typically includes reasons such as the following and others listed in our Privacy Statement:

 - Sending invitations and providing access to guests attending our events and webinars or our sponsored events.

 - Personalizing online landing pages and communications we think would be of interest based on interactions with us, KPMG International and other member firms affiliated with KPMG International Limited.